OpenDSA/OpenDSA/RST/en/PL/PL_Glossary.rst

 .. glossary::
    :sorted:

+   binding occurrence

+      A binding occurrence is the place in a program where a variable is bound to its name (or identifier).
+In modern programming languages, a binding occurrence is the same as a declaration of the variable.
+      In lambda calculus, a binding occurrence for, say, the variable :math:`x`, is any sub-expression equal to :math:`\lambda x.`

    bound

       In a lambda expression, a variable occurrence is bound or occurs bound if it belongs to the scope of a binding occurrence of that variable.

    free

       In a lambda expression, a variable occurrence is free or occurs free if it is not bound in that expression.

    function abstraction
    lambda abstraction